quirinecker/dwa/README.md

 ![](.github/Board.png)

-This is a motivational, where you can track how long you went without accident.
+This is a motivational app, where you can track how long you went without accident.
 You can reset your progress when you have an accident.

 ## Installation